-Claire Hollis Forster hails from Chicago, Illinois, and has been practicing law for almost a decade.
+Claire Hollis Forster is originally from Chicago, Illinois, and has been practicing law for more than a decade.
 She attended law school at Chicago-Kent College of Law, where she served as Managing Editor of the Law Review and became a certified court mediator through the Center for Conflict Resolution.
 In 2006, she graduated from Chicago-Kent with Honors and was admitted to the State Bar of Illinois.
 She was admitted to the State Bar of Michigan in 2014, and to the Little Traverse Bay Bands of Odawa Indians Tribal Court in 2015.

 Upon graduating from law school, Ms. Forster worked for several years at one of the premier, large law firms in Chicago, Katten Muchin Rosenman, LLP.
 As an associate at Katten, she gained significant experience in both secured transactions and litigation.
 While there, Ms. Forster represented senior secured lenders in connection with complex financing transactions and drafted numerous loan agreements and associated documents.
 She also represented firm clients involved in various types of litigation claims, including claims for breach of contract, product liability, false advertising, antitrust violations, employment discrimination, and patent infringement.
 In addition, while at Katten, Ms. Forster successfully represented asylum seekers from Togo and Chad in the United States Immigration Court.